 The second thing that we did was expand the campaign from a week to a month to create plenty of opportunities for patients to be involved.

 You might also be interested in knowing why the color of IC Awareness Month is turquoise/teal.
-About 15 years ago, we had another patient vote on the internet where about a thousand patients participated.
+We had a patient vote where about a thousand patients participated.
 They voted for the turquoise color because it had been used in the majority of IC educational materials up to that point and they wanted it to be consistent.
 Strangely and without any authorization from an IC group, someone designated a color for IC as dark blue in “official” lists.
 This has largely been abandoned in favor of the patient vote.

 Is IC Awareness Month “official?”
 Yes, it is.
 Thousands of patients have been involved over the years.
 IC Awareness Month is not listed on the national calendar of awareness months because it does not, as yet, have a Presidential Proclamation.
-We’ve been working on that.
 However, we have had senate, congressional and state proclamations in past years.

 Our Approach To Awareness